cardano-foundation/developer-portal/docs/stake-pool-course/handbook/grafana-dashboard-tutorial.md

 Press on "test Rule" to ensure that the Alert is correct and has no issues.

 Now you are done!
-Stop you PN and you should get an Alert within 4min.
+Stop you Producer Node and you should get an Alert within 4min.

 :::note